opendoor/pggen/README.md

 #### Special Fields

-Mostly, `pggen` doesn't know anything about the semantics about the fields of the tables it generates code for, it just generates type safe converters for the fields and leaves the semantics up to higher level code.
+Mostly, `pggen` doesn't know anything about the semantics of the fields of the tables it generates code for, it just generates type safe converters for the fields and leaves the semantics up to higher level code.
 There are a few types of fields that `pggen` will manipulate or rely on though.